-The Alcidion Group Ltd (ASX: ALC) share price is on course to end the week on a positive note.
+The Alcidion Group Ltd (ASX: ALC) share price is charging higher on Thursday morning.

-In morning trade the healthcare technology company’s shares are up 5% to 19.5 cents.
+At the time of writing the health informatics company’s shares are up 5% to 19.5 cents.

-The post Why this small cap ASX tech share jumped 5% higher today appeared first on Motley Fool Australia.
+The post Why this small cap ASX tech share is racing higher today appeared first on Motley Fool Australia.

 Our Motley Fool experts have just released a brand new FREE report, detailing 5 dirt cheap shares that you can buy today.